cweibel/blog/blogs/install_cf_openstack_config.md

 Now logout and login as the user `cf-user` (or whatever user you created in Step 1).

-Select `cf-terraform` as the project and navigate to Identity > Projects.
+Select `cf-terraform` as the project and navigate to `Identity > Projects`.
 Identify the row which corresponds to the project we created in Step 2.
 The **tenant id** is located in the Project ID column for the identified project.
 ![](https://raw.githubusercontent.com/cweibel/blog/master/images/Projects-OpenStack-Dashboard.png)